Nessus General Questions:

 What’s the current version of Nessus?

-The most current version of Nessus is always available from the Tenable Support Portal.
+The most current version of Nessus is always available from the Tenable Downloads page.
 We encourage customers to upgrade to the latest release to take advantage of new capabilities and performance and platform improvements.

 What OS platforms does Nessus have builds for?

 Nessus is supported on a variety of operating systems and platforms, including:

 - Mac OS X

 - Red Hat / CentOS / Oracle Linux

 - Windows Server 2008 and Windows Server 2012

 For the most current information and specific versions supported, see the System Requirements section of Nessus Documentation on our website.